Buying or Adopting a Papillon

 Where can you buy or adopt a Papillon?

-Papillons are quite common in the United States (I have one!).
+Papillons are quite common in the United States.
 Out of 189 breeds in the American Kennel Club, where 1 is most popular and 189 is least popular, Papillons rank 53rd.
 This breed is not hard to find.

 Adopting From Dog Rescue Organizations